 So are hormones horrible?

-- Functional tumors make extra amounts of hormones, such as serotonin, gastrin, insulin, and glucagon, that cause signs and symptoms.
+- Functional tumors make extra amounts of hormones, such as serotonin, gastrin, insulin, and glucagon, which cause signs and symptoms.

 Location Location Location

-It’s accurate to say that the type and amount of hormone secretion differs between locations or sites of the functional tumor and this can also create different effects.
-The division of NETs into larger anatomical regions appears to differ depending on where you look but they all look something likes this:
+It’s accurate to say that the type and amount of hormone secretion differs between locations or sites of the functional tumour and this can also create different effects.
+The division of NETs into larger anatomical regions appears to differ depending on where you look but they all look something like this: